divio/divio-cloud-docs/reference/work-media-storage.rst

 File storage in third-party applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ideally, third-party applications in your project should respect this for their own file handling.
+Ideally, third-party applications in your application should respect this for their own file handling.

 This is not always the case however.
 In some cases the application may need to be configured explicitly.